alesti/cluster-in-a-box/README.md

     heavy and not easy to carry.

-    We used that thing to find problems with our setup, but we never moved it to conferences or customers to showcase our setup - it was just to heavy and difficult to transport.
+    We used that thing to find problems with our setup, but we never moved it to conferences or customers to showcase our setup - it was just too heavy and difficult to transport - and Covid, of course.
 - Switches, power supplies and nodes could not be removed or changed in a easy way, in that case we would need a to do a lot of dissassembly work.
 - The rack was not as stable from corner to a diagonal corner as expected - it had